 Mission Impossible 7 and 8

 In these parts of Mission impossible, which will probably be released in the middle of the year 2022 and 2023, Tom Cruise will get back in his role as the IMF-Agent Ethan Hunt.
 Part 7 and 8 will be released shortly after one another because they were filmed together.
 What is very fascinating with the mission impossible series is that Tome Cruise does most of the stunts himself, that’s very special because normally a stuntman does that.
-If you are a fan of agent movies and you can’t watch a movie without stunts than is Mission Impossible a must see for you.
+If you are a fan of agent movies and you can’t watch a movie without stunts than Mission Impossible is a must see for you.